hay-kot/scaffold-go-pkg/README.md

 - Taskfile for common tasks
 - Renovate for dependency updates
 - GitHub Actions for CI/CD (Test and Lint)
-- Releases with Go Releaser
+- Release Drafter for automated release notes